chen-chris-topher/MS2-Autoencoder/README.md

 4. **processing.py** will concatenate all .npz; it will output two .hdf5 files
     1. Autoencoder structured dataset
     2. Convolution neural network 1D structured dataset

+** If you'd like to do all of the above at the same time, check all the parameters listed, then run script download_extract_repeat.py (https://github.com/laserc/MS2-Autoencoder/blob/chrissys_branch_3/download_extract_repeat.py)

 ### 3. Train models
 1. Model architecture is outlined in ms2-autoencoder.py, ms2-conv1d.py, ms2-deepautoencoder.py
 2. Generators, training, evaluating, predicting, and all model architectures are in ms2_model.py